 Videographer Andrea Marcovecchio

-The colourful scene of 1920s Paris is set with three classic silent shorts from the period, their sound-tracks played live:
+The colourful scene of 1920s Paris is set, in the first half, with three classic silent shorts from the period, their sound-tracks played live:

 Ghosts Before Breakfast (Hans Richter, 1928), score by Jean Hasse.
 The film, which features Hindemith and Milhaud, among others, is a cult classic with surreal sequences of flying bowler hats, teacups magically filling by themselves and animations that anticipate those of Monty Python’s Flying Circus by half a century.